Surpr1se0/PharmacyAnuary/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 * This project was done in colaboration with my collegues.
-Please, check out they're GitHub, and the Report for more!
+Please, check out their GitHub, and the Report for more!

 <p align="right">(<a href="#top">back to top</a>)</p>